 Create new button Select Create New button to create a new method.
 Edit button The Edit button must be selected to edit an existing method.
-Show combo box In the Show combo box a file filter can be defined in order to get only those methods in the list, which fulfill the selected criteria: All files Files from this instrument My files: This option is available if the user administration is enabled (always enabled in magellan Tracker).
+Show combo box In the Show combo box a file filter can be defined to get only those methods in the list, which fulfill the selected criteria: All files Files from this instrument My files: This option is available if the user administration is enabled (always enabled in magellan Tracker).
 Signed files: only available for magellan Tracker Example files: only available if they have been installed.
 Filename list Select the method to be edited from the Filename list.
 A Remarks field next to every file name contains - if entered - a short description of the method.
 All methods available in the standard method directory will be displayed (see chapter 9.3 Options).
-Print Preview button Click the Print Preview button to open the Print Preview dialog box , where a preview of the settings of the selected method is displayed and a printout can be started.